lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 Besides encapsulating the code responsible for the transformation, `TransactionListTwoSourcesTransformer` has a few other significant changes:

 - the data is passed into the class at initialization.
-This is done so that it is easier to setup tests for the transformer.
+This was done to make it easier to setup tests for the transformer.
-- the type of the group has been encapsulated by the Group class
+- the type of the group has been encapsulated by the Group class.
+- the responsibility for conversion of input data has been moved to the `TransactionModel`class.
+- the iterator on the array of transactions has been formalized.